License GuideSOC 31-1131

 Read more

 Practicing as a nurse aide without an active license violates state law across the country.
-Violators face civil fines and must return any income earned while unlicensed.
-Repeat offenses can result in criminal charges and jail time in certain states.
-The specific penalties vary by jurisdiction, so anyone working in this role should verify their state's requirements.
+Penalties vary by state and violation history.
+First-time offenders typically face civil fines and must forfeit any income earned while unlicensed.
+Repeat offenses may result in criminal charges, including jail time in some states.
+Requirements differ by jurisdiction, so checking local regulations before starting work is essential.

 Career Outlook